Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Procedural Platformer Pt.
-2
-* description: Join Richard, Vivian, and Shannon as they continue working on a procedurally generated platformer!
-This one is all about the story.
-You know, drama!
-Part three is coming tomorrow.
-* youTubeId: WDd7GNJdwGg
-* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/WDd7GNJdwGg.jpg

----

 * name: MakeCode Arcade Live: Dolphin Stunts
 * description: Join Richard, Vivian, Joey, and Shannon as they create Tony Albatross: Pro Dolphin.
 We didn't quite finish this one today, so tune in tomorrow for the exciting conclusion!
 * youTubeId: 8MsHR0RPzuc